-Standard/interpretation First-time adoption Endorsed by the EU Amendments to IAS 1 Classification of liabilities as current or non-current and non-current liabilities with covenants Jan.
+Standard/interpretation Title of the standard, interpretation or amendment First-time adoption Endorsed by the EU Amendments to IAS 1 Classification of liabilities as current or non-current and non-current liabilities with covenants Jan.
 1, 2024 Amendments to IFRS 16 Lease Liability in a Sale and Leaseback Jan.
 1, 2024 Not yet endorsed by the EU Amendments to IAS 7 and IFRS 7 Disclosures: Supplier finance arrangements Jan.
 1, 2024 Amendments to IAS 21 The effects of changes in foreign exchange rates: Lack of exchangeability Jan.
 1, 2025